avanishandilya/Simulation-of-Regional-Airport/README.md

 ### 7. Passenger
-This table has information pertaining to some passengers that fly in the region
+This table has information pertaining to some passengers who fly in the region
 1. ID -int
 2. firstName - varchar
 3. lastName - varchar